criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 This Chart deploys a Cribl LogStream worker group.

+# DISCLAIMER

+This is an experimental Helm Chart at this point and is currently unsupported.

 # Values to Override

 * config.tag - tag/group to include in the URL (included as both a group value and a tag value) - defaults to "criblmaster"